tantodefi/speedrunLUKSO-challenges/README.md

-# 🚩 Challenge #5: 🖼️ Grid Mini Dapp Challenge
+# 🚩 Challenge 6: 🖼️ Grid Mini Dapp Advanced Challenge

 {challengeHeroImage}

-In this challenge we're going to learn about how to make a LUKSO Grid Mini Dapp.
-The lukso grid is a new feature of Universal Profiles.
-It's technically a list of urls that is stored in the profiles metadata and sites like https://universaleverything.io/ open these urls in iframes and display them - with the added benefit of being able to pass additional web3 context betweeen the users (ie: the grid owner vs. the logged in UP user on universaleverything.io).
-This aditional context is given when we wrap our nextjs applicatio with an `UPProvider` component which we can get and initialize from the `up-provider` npm package https://www.npmjs.com/package/@lukso/up-provider
+In the last challenge we learnt all about the grid mini dapp and how to use the up-provider.
+In this challenge we're going to continue on that theme and make a new grid mini dapp.

-🌟 The final deliverable is an app that works with LUKSO Universla Profiles and uses the up-provider to make it a grid mini app.
+🌟 The final deliverable is an app that works with LUKSO Universal Profiles and uses the up-provider to make it a grid mini app.
 We encourage you building something completely new with the new additional contexts accounts available to the dapp.
-If your struggling for ideas, then you can convert one of the previous challenge examples into a grid mini dapp.
-Be creative and your own creatie spin to them and mayeb even take them to mainnet!
+If your struggling for ideas,you can find some inspiration here https://app.buidlguidl.com/builds.
+Be creative and your own creatie spin to them and maybe even take them to mainnet!
 Deploy your contracts to a testnet then build and upload your app to a public web server.
 Submit the url on [SpeedRunLUKSO.com](https://speedrunlukso.com)!

 💬 Meet other builders working on this challenge and get help in the {LuksoBuildersTelegramLink}